You’ve heard that taking a protein shake before bed will help you build muscle faster.

 Researchers from Florida State University also report that a protein shake before bed, be it whey or micellar casein, has no effect on muscle growth after four weeks of training compared to the same amount of protein eaten earlier in the day .

-Some say that taking a protein shake before bed will “boost your metabolism” and help you lose fat faster.
-This claim is based on the finding that pre-sleep protein raises your metabolism the following morning compared to eating nothing [11, 12, 13].
+The idea that taking a protein shake before bed helps with weight loss is based on the finding that pre-sleep protein raises your metabolism the following morning compared to eating nothing [11, 12, 13].

 However, this doesn’t mean that taking a protein shake before bed will help you lose fat any faster.